Tearsheet

 Owen D. Thomas, Chairman & CEO

-Owen D. Thomas is the Chairman and CEO of BXP.
-He joined BXP in 2013 after serving as the first Chairman of Lehman Brothers Holdings from 2012 to 2013.
-Before his time at Lehman, Mr. Thomas spent 24 years at Morgan Stanley, where he held various leadership roles, including Chief Executive Officer of Morgan Stanley Asia, President of Morgan Stanley Investment Management, and Head of Morgan Stanley Real Estate.
+Owen D. Thomas has served as CEO of Boston Properties since April 2013 and was appointed Chairman of the Board in May 2022.
+Before joining BXP, he was a Director of Lehman Brothers Holdings and its first Chairman from 2012 to 2013.
+Prior to Lehman, Mr. Thomas spent 24 years at Morgan Stanley, where his roles included Chief Executive Officer of Morgan Stanley Asia (from 2008 to 2011), President of Morgan Stanley Investment Management, and Head of Morgan Stanley Real Estate.
 He was also a member of Morgan Stanley's Management Committee from 2005 to 2011.
+Mr. Thomas is a former Chairman of the Urban Land Institute and the Pension Real Estate Association.

 Michael E. LaBelle, Executive Vice President, Chief Financial Officer & Treasurer

-Michael E. LaBelle serves as Executive Vice President, Chief Financial Officer & Treasurer of BXP, a role he has held since October 2007, with the Executive Vice President title added in January 2016.
-He joined BXP in March 2000.
-Prior to BXP, Mr. LaBelle was a Vice President & Relationship Manager with Fleet National Bank from 1991 to 2000, where he was responsible for financing large-scale commercial real estate developments.
+Michael E. LaBelle joined Boston Properties in March 2000.
+He was appointed Chief Financial Officer in October 2007 and Executive Vice President in January 2016.
+Before joining BXP, Mr. LaBelle spent nine years as a Vice President & Relationship Manager with Fleet National Bank, where he was responsible for financing large-scale commercial real estate developments.
 He began his career as an Associate National Bank Examiner with the Office of the Comptroller of the Currency.

 Douglas T. Linde, President

-Douglas T. Linde is the President of BXP, a position he assumed in May 2007.
-He previously served as Executive Vice President from January 2005 and also as Chief Financial Officer and Treasurer from September 2000 until November 2007.
-Mr. Linde joined BXP in January 1997.
-Before joining BXP, he was the President of Capstone Investments, a Boston real estate investment company, from 1993 to 1997.
-He also worked as Project Manager and Assistant to the Chief Financial Officer at Wright Runstad and Company, a private real estate developer, from 1989 to 1993, and started his career at Salomon Brothers' Real Estate Finance Group.
+Douglas T. Linde has been President of BXP since May 2007.
+He joined the company in January 1997, having previously served as Executive Vice President since January 2005, and as Chief Financial Officer and Treasurer from 2000 until November 2007.
+Prior to his time at BXP, Mr. Linde served as President of Capstone Investments, a Boston real estate investment company, from 1993 to 1997.
+He also held roles as Project Manager and Assistant to the Chief Financial Officer at Wright Runstad and Company from 1989 to 1993 and started his real estate career with Salomon Brothers' Real Estate Finance Group.

 Raymond A. Ritchey, Senior Executive Vice President

-Hilary Spann, Executive Vice President, New York Region
+Bryan J. Koop, Executive Vice President, Boston Region

 AI Analysis | Feedback